ethyca/fides/docs/fides/docs/getting-started/generate_resources.md

 ```

 #### Fides Config
-Credentials can be defined within your [fides config](../installation/configuration.md) under the credentials section.
+Credentials can be defined within your [Fides config](../installation/configuration.md) under the credentials section.

 ```sh
 [credentials]